 I suppose that the reason Cynthia dislikes the wind is the very reason I like it so.

 This is not to say that I look forward to my children growing up.
 I do and I don't.
-When I look back at an old film of Lydia and she is so little and cute and different from the toddler she is now, well, it breaks my heart a little that I can't remember her like that.
+When I look back at an old film of L and she is so little and cute and different from the toddler she is now, well, it breaks my heart a little that I can't remember her like that.